sans-ui-org/sans-ui/src/routes/(section)/components/tooltip/+page.md

 ## Delay Open And Close

-Tooltip has `delayToOpen` and `delayToHide` props the delay to open/hide the tooltip.
+Set delays for opening and closing the Tooltip with `delayToOpen` and `delayToHide` props.

 <div class="inline-flex flex-col items-start gap-4">
 	<Tooltip title="This is title" delayToOpen={300}><Button>Delay Open</Button></Tooltip>